Estuary

 • High Scalability: Similar to other top vendors like Debezium and Estuary, Striim is built to handle large-scale data replication, making it a suitable choice for organizations with extensive data processing needs.

-• Graphical Flow Design: Striim Flows offer a visual interface for designing complex stream processing pipelines, allowing users to manage real-time data streams with relative ease once learned.
+• Graphical Flow Design: Striim Flows offers a visual interface for designing complex stream processing pipelines, allowing users to manage real-time data streams easily once they are learned.

 Cons

-• Steep Learning Curve: Striim’s complexity lies in its origins as a stream processing platform, which can make it more challenging to learn compared to simpler ELT/ETL tools.
-Its Tungsten Query Language (TQL), while powerful, is not as user-friendly as standard SQL.
+• Steep Learning Curve: Striim’s complexity lies in its origins as a stream processing platform, making it more challenging to learn compared to more straightforward ELT/ETL tools.
+While powerful, its Tungsten Query Language (TQL) is not as user-friendly as standard SQL.

 • Manual Flow Creation: Building CDC flows requires manually designing Striim Flows or writing custom TQL scripts for each data capture scenario, adding complexity compared to ELT tools that offer more automated solutions.

 • Limited Data Retention: Striim does not support long-term data storage, meaning there’s no built-in mechanism for backfilling data to new destinations without creating a new snapshot.
-This can result in the loss of older change data when adding new destinations.
+This can result in losing older change data when adding new destinations.

 • Best for Stream Processing Use Cases: While Striim is excellent for real-time stream processing and analytics, it may not be the best fit for organizations seeking a simpler, more straightforward data integration tool.